In this Article:

 1. Hammer fully down against the frame.
 Most who carry a DA/SA gun will drop the hammer to this position.
 There is no decocker on this gun, so the hammer must be lowered manually.
-Here’s what it looks like from the front:
+Here’s what it looks like from the front.

 2. Hammer at half-cock.
 It is recommended you do not carry the gun with the hammer in this position, but have the hammer either all the way down against the slide or at full-cock.

 Once the first shot is fired, the slide will cock the hammer for subsequent single action shots.
 The trigger is back towards the rear of the trigger guard which yields a shorter, lighter pull.
 Some shooters will manually cock the hammer and fire the gun single action if a precise shot is needed.
-You can also carry the gun “cocked and locked” (in Jeff Cooper’s Condition One) if so desired.
+You can also carry the gun cocked and locked (in Jeff Cooper’s Condition One) if desired.

-Speaking of the trigger, here’s a shot of the trigger bars inside the frame…the rear of the gun is at the top.
+Speaking of the trigger, here’s a shot of the trigger bars inside the frame.
+The rear of the gun is at the top.
 Everything’s pretty beefy inside this gun.

 The K2P comes with one magazine, but as stated elsewhere, CZ 75 magazines will work.
-Here’s what the one that comes with it looks like…
+Here’s what the one that comes with it looks like.

 Before we leave this part of the review, I wanted to take a moment to show you how your K2P will come to you, and what will come with it.

 SAP K2P Pros & Cons

 Let’s talk about some pros and cons of this gun, then we’ll shoot it and see what happens.

-1. Compact 9mm with greater capacity than a Glock 19 but very close to the Glock’s size
+1. Compact 9mm with greater capacity than a Glock 19 but very close to the Glock’s size.

-2. Based on the proven CZ 75 system
+2. Based on the proven CZ 75 system.

-3. Balances well in the hand and points naturally
+3. Balances well in the hand and points naturally.

-4. Handles recoil well — stays down in recoil due in part to low bore axis and frame undercut
+4. Handles recoil well — stays down in recoil due in part to low bore axis and frame undercut.

-5. Sights are very good, with adjustability available via a screwdriver
+5. Sights are very good, with adjustability available via a screwdriver.

 7. Trigger pull is good for this type of action.
 I’m thinking it’s around 5 pounds SA and 10-12 DA.
 Smooth, too.

 8. Ergonomics are great.
-It just fits in the hand and puts your finger at the trigger, right where it should be
+It just fits in the hand and puts your finger at the trigger, right where it should be.

-9. Ability to carry the gun with the hammer down or cocked & locked
+9. Ability to carry the gun with the hammer down or cocked & locked.

-10. Accurate with factory loads or my handloads, plus velocities are where they should be
+10. Accurate with factory loads or my handloads, plus velocities are where they should be.

-11. Loaded chamber indicator port:
+11. Loaded chamber indicator port.

-12. Ambidextrous thumb safety
+12. Ambidextrous thumb safety.

-13. Simple take-down
+13. Simple take-down.

 The gun isn’t perfect.
 There are a couple of things that I would change.
-They include:

 1. Sharp Edges.
 The magazine well forward edge and the back corners are very sharp.
 I had to touch them up with some sandpaper.
 You could conceivably cut yourself if you weren’t careful.

 2. Slide Stop Pin.
 Or rather, the pointed end of said pin.
 The slide stop is part of the takedown process — it becomes the takedown pin on the right side of the frame.
 It has a pronounced, chiseled point on it.

 Anyway, that’s all I would change if I could.
-The pluses far outweigh the minuses, at least for me,
+The pluses far outweigh the minuses, at least for me.

 First, remove the magazine and make sure the chamber’s empty, then cock the hammer.
 Line up the two circular marks at the left rear of the slide and frame and push the pin out.

 The owner’s manual says to use the rear sight for leverage as you line up the takedown marks, but since I only have two arms, I have better luck pressing the slide back from its front with my left hand wrapped around the front sight and lining up the marks that way.

-Shooting The K2P
+Shooting the SAR K2P

 Anyway, it took a while to get the rear sight adjusted, but I finally dialed it in.
-That’s the great thing and the not-so-great thing about an adjustable rear sight…you can (over-)adjust it.
+That’s the great thing and the not-so-great thing about an adjustable rear sight — you can (over)adjust it.
 You can easily burn a box of ammo going back/forth/up/down many times.
 It didn’t take that much, but I have the sight put where it will let me put both my handloads and factory loads into pretty much the same target center.

 In terms of recoil, It’s about on the par with other compact 9mm pistols.
 The gun lifted a bit and came back into my hand, but the low bore axis and the excellent highly-ergonomic grip helped.
 Also, after stippling, the grip did better.
 You can accomplish the same goal of a more tactile grip by using a Talon grip or a Hogue Hand All, as mentioned above.
 The gun held very well on target.

 These helped keep the gun down, as they allowed me to get a higher grip on the gun.
 A higher grip usually equates to less muzzle rise, what with the physics involved.
-I’ve shot many pistols that put the front sight in the air above the target with muzzle flip, but not this one.
+I’ve shot many pistols that put the front sight in the air the target with muzzle flip, but not this one.
 Anyway, you need to shoot it to experience it.

 I had decent, acceptable accuracy with both factory loads and my handloads at about 15 yards.
 Actually, the handloads shot just about as well as did the Winchester 115-grain FMJs.
 You can see that on the targets.

-(For the ballistically curious, the Winchester load averaged 1108 f.p.s. with a muzzle energy of 313 ft./lbs.
-My load, a fair-to-middling target load, averaged 1019 f.p.s. with the heavier 124-grain bullet and yielded 286 ft./lbs. of energy).
+(For the ballistically curious, the Winchester load averaged 1108 fps with a muzzle energy of 313 ft/lbs.
+Myfair-to-middling target load, averaged 1019 fps with the heavier 124-grain bullet and yielded 286 ft/lbs of energy).

 I imagine this pistol is capable of greater accuracy than I am, with the proper load.
-I watch a lot of You Tube gun reviews by people I trust and the general opinion is that the K2P is an inherently accurate gun due to barrel lock-up, slide fitting, etc. I’ll just leave it that.
+I watch a lot of YouTube gun reviews by people I trust, and the general opinion is that the K2P is an inherently accurate gun due to barrel lock-up, slide fitting, etc. I’ll just leave it that.
 I’ve shot a few other guns that couldn’t keep shots on the paper at 10 yards, much less 15.
 You could do worse in the accuracy department.

-I looked, and there are not a lot of form-fitted options – lots of “generic” nylon-type holsters out there – to be had for this gun, so I contacted Clinger Holsters.
-They are sending me a left-handed, Kydex IWB made just for the K2P.
+I looked, and there are not a lot of form-fitted options.
+There are many generic nylon-type holsters out there to be had for this gun, so I contacted Clinger Holsters.
+They are sending me a left-handed Kydex IWB made just for the K2P.
 I will be adding my review of that holster to my article on concealed carry holsters, so if you are wondering how it works out, check out that article.
 I’m not sure when I’ll receive the holster, so keep checking.

-If you have no trouble carrying a Glock-19-sized pistol, then this one will be a piece of cake.
+If you have no trouble carrying a Glock-19-sized pistol, this one will be a piece of cake.
 Weighing around 34 ounces with 18 rounds of 9mm onboard, a good holster of either type — inside or outside the waistband — should more than adequately suffice.
-My particular challenge will be to see if the gun prints when carried on the inside, given my build.
+My challenge will be to see if the gun prints when carried on the inside, given my build.
 I am not exactly svelte.
-There’s too much “front” of me between the belt & breastbone and not a little in the back, so it’ll be interesting to see how this Clinger holster hides the gun.
+There’s too much front of me between the belt & breastbone and not a little in the back, so it’ll be interesting to see how this Clinger holster hides the gun.

 I hope it works out.
 I really like this gun and its capacity.
 With an extra 17-round magazine in an external mag carrier, you would have most of a box of ammo with you.
 I also like the fact that if I want more capacity, 19-round magazines for the CZ 75 are readily available and will work.
-With its rail, you could mount a light and have a great home defense gun…two 19-round magazines, ready to go, is something to take very seriously.
+With its rail, you could mount a light and have a great home defense gun — two 19-round magazines, ready to go, is something to take very seriously.